CatX711/CatX711/README.md

 # Hey! 👋 I'm Daniel!

 <p>Hello! 😀 I'm CatX!
 I'm a beginner in web development and programming, who's currently working a lot on his coding projects,
-supported by coding partner: <a href="https://github.com/tu2">tu2</a>- go check him out.
+supported by my coding partner: <a href="https://github.com/tu2">tu2</a>- go check him out.
 He codes some cool stuff!
 <br />
 I'm not sure how you stumbled upon my profile, but feel free to stay as long as you want.</p>